 Each of these attitudes, Olivi claims, is intelligible only given the existence of free will.
 More specifically, they are “its distinctive products, or its distinctive acts and habits” (ibid.).
 As he runs through the list, explaining how each attitude entails free will, it becomes clear that many of these claims are familiar ones.
 Zeal, for instance, is an angry reaction to bad deeds, motivated “only against the bad that one judges to have been done voluntarily, and thus which could have been freely avoided” (p.
 318).
 Without free will, this attitude is based on an assumption that is “thoroughly false and grounded on a thoroughly false object” (p.
 317).
 As zeal goes, so do the related phenomena of accusations, excuses, blame, and guilt.
 Generally, “a human being could no more be accused of some vice than he could be accused of death, for he could avoid the one as little as the other” (p.
 336).
 Carefulness and heedlessness, the last pair on the list, likewise become meaningless : “For it is foolish to be careful about things that will occur necessarily” (p.
 323).
 It becomes pointless to be careful about deliberation, for instance, “because the deliberation itself will or will not happen necessarily, and even one’s carefulness will or will not occur necessarily” (p.
 323).

 Having proved that human beings have free will, Olivi sets out to explain what he means by freedom.
-The central aspect of his conception is that in order to be free, the will must be active and capable of reflexively moving itself to action.
-True, the will's choices are not necessitated by reason or anything other than by the will itself, but Olivi does not merely conclude that the will is not necessitated; the further conclusion he reaches is that the will, until it makes a choice, is entirely undetermined one way or another, and that it determines itself in the direction it chooses.
+His conception obviously belongs within the libertarian camp in the free will debate, and the central aspect of it is that in order to be free, the will must be active and capable of reflexively moving itself to action.
+True, the will’s choices are not necessitated by reason or anything other than by the will itself, but Olivi does not merely conclude that the will is not necessitated; the further conclusion he reaches is that the will, until it makes a choice, is entirely undetermined one way or another, and that it determines itself in the direction it chooses.
 This is something “every human being senses with complete certainty within himself” (p.
 327).
 In arguing that the will determines itself, he means that it is a first mover, in need of no efficient cause other than itself.
 “Its free power is the cause of its motion, when it is moved, and the cause of its rest, when it rests” (ad 5, pp. 341–42).
 If the will did not have this capacity for self-movement, then it would have to be determined by something else, and it would not be making its own choices.
-But this violates the unshakeable assumptions from which Olivi begins, because it would then turn out that the will is not autonomous, not making its own choices, hence not a suitable object of one's zeal or friendship, among other things.
+But this violates the unshakeable assumptions from which Olivi begins, because it would then turn out that the will is not autonomous, not making its own choices, hence not a suitable object of one’s zeal or friendship, among other things.

 Olivi is well aware that the lack of autonomy does not entirely preclude a sort of pseudo-zeal or pseudo-friendship.
 One might be angry with someone, for instance, not out of the conviction that the bad action was that person’s fault, but simply in an effort to change that person’s ways.
 But this line of thought does violence to our conceptions of ourselves and our fellow human beings.
 We want people to do the right thing not because they have been effectively manipulated, but “solely and purely because of the love of justice” (ad 22, p.
 368).
 Further, when we urge a person to do the right thing, “we do not intend simply to move someone toward what is good, but rather to make it that he voluntarily moves himself toward the good” (p.
 369).

 Moreover, Olivi argues fervently against the view that the will is a power for opposites only with respect to a future instant.
 In order to be truly free, the will must, in the same instant as it wills ‘A’, be capable of willing ‘not-A’.
-Olivi's conception seems to have been the source of John Duns Scotus' revolutionary theory of synchronic contingency (Dumont 1995).
-His view obviously belongs within the libertarian camp in the free will debate.
-Indeed, it is arguable that Olivi deserves credit as the founder of this view.
-Although Scotus is better known as an early proponent of libertarian freedom, his views seem heavily indebted to Olivi.
-An English translation of Olivi's writings on human freedom would be of enormous value.
+Olivi’s conception seems to have been the source of John Duns Scotus’ revolutionary theory of synchronic contingency (Dumont 1995), and although Scotus is better known as an early proponent of libertarian freedom, his view is heavily indebted to Olivi.
+Indeed, it is arguable that Olivi deserves credit as the founder of this conception of freedom of the will.

 With the rediscovery of Aristotle’s metaphysical and ethical works, thirteenth-century theologians devoted an increasing portion of their time to interpreting and developing Aristotelian accounts of human nature.
 Olivi was very far from a slavish admirer of Aristotle’s, and his theory of the nature of the soul and its relation to the body differs radically from those medieval interpretations which endeavor to be faithful to the Philosopher.
 Nonetheless, he employs the Aristotelian theoretical framework, and although he often seems to be rather hostile to Aristotle’s pervasive influence, once remarking that “without reason he is believed, as the god of this age” (Q58 ad 14, p.
 482; see Burr 1971), the main thrust of his criticism is directed at contemporary Averroist interpretations of Aristotle rather than at Aristotle himself (Piron 2006b).
 The critical, even harsh passages must be understood in this light.